slackernoob/AikeenPark/README.md

 2. In your chosen IDE, get all the dependencies using `flutter pub get` in the terminal in your IDE

 3. Start your preferred AVD on your machine through Android Emulator.
+Set the current location on the AVD to somewhere within Singapore.

 4. Run the app using `flutter run` in the terminal in your IDE